AdobeDocs/analytics-platform.en/help/data-views/data-views.md

 >
 >Any settings that you select or change in a data view are retroactive and non-destructive.
 In other words, they will not change your underlying data permanently.

 You can create different data views for the same connection, with very different sets of components (dimensions/metrics).
 Or create data views with different settings for visit timeout, attribution, etc..
-For example, you could have one data view where all dimensions are set to [!UICONTROL Last Touch], and, simultaneously, another data view (based on the same dataset) with all dimensions set to [!UICONTROL First Touch].
+For example, you could have one data view where all dimensions are set to [!UICONTROL Last Touch], and simultaneously, another data view (based on the same dataset) with all dimensions set to [!UICONTROL First Touch].

 Workspace projects in Customer Journey Analytics are based on data views.